rusty-snake/tricks/_posts/2023-09-24-local-nextcloud-with-podman.md

 #tags:
 ---

+**Disclaimer:** Discontinued

 - ToC
 {:toc}

 Architecture
 ------------

-The overall architecture of this first concept contists of
+The overall architecture of this first concept consists of

 1. A caddy webserver on the host started by a hardened systemd service.
    The rule of this caddy instance is to proper terminate the https connection and forward everything to the Nextcloud pod.
 This is a grown construct to workaround some problems and might get/should be replaced with something better in the future.
-2. A caddy webserver does static file servering and acts as the reverse proxy to php-fpm.
+2. A caddy webserver does static file serving and acts as the reverse proxy to php-fpm.
 3. A Nextcloud php-fpm container.
 4. A Nextcloud container for cron.